TanishkaMarrott/Decoding-The-TOGAF-Framework/README.md

 I feel it's a comprehensive and a "structured" framework for aligning IT strategy with business goals.
 EA allows for a *holistic* view of the entire Organisation's processes, systems and tech infrastructure.

 --> This is *critical towards decision-making and "strategic" planning*.
-It optimises on current operations, but also
+It optimises on my current operational workflows, but also helps incorporate new technologies, such that my organisation stays agile to evolving requirements.
+This means a clear roadmap for future growth too👍

 </br>